0xadada/dockdj/README.md

 You can typically connect to your web application at: http://192.168.99.100/xyzzy.

 You should now be up and running.
-Welcome.

 ## Deployment